 Jay Mātenga

-Dr Jay Mātenga is a contexual theologian of Māori heritage.
+Dr Jay Mātenga is a contextual theologian of Māori heritage.
 He serves as the Executive Director of the World Evangelical Alliance’s Mission Commission and Opinion Editor for Christian Daily International.
 Jay has served cross-cultural missions for over 30 years, with missionary deploying agencies and missions alliances.
 Jay's passion is to strengthen participation by the people of God in the purposes of God towards co-creating new creation for the glory of God.
-Jay keeps a monthly blog and other contributions archived at https://jaymatenga.com.
+Jay keeps a blog and other contributions archived at https://jaymatenga.com.

 Articles by Jay Mātenga